davsuss/WebMon/proposal.md

 Technical:
 The player will be on the client side, while the game mechanics will be handled by a server.
 Two clients can fight each other via the server
+The server has no GUI, while the client will contain a gui to enable the player to play.

 The GUI will be built upon the MVC model.
 	The model will be stored in a single object which controls the storage and retrival of all the information that the client current knows about the current state.
 	The controller will recieve the new information about the server and send back the information accordingly.
 	The view will be based upon QFrames and QWidgets which send signals to the controller and recives command from that same object.
 The GUI will not do any computation since that is ported to the server
 	The advantage of this is that if we need to update the game, we don't have to necessarily update each game client, just the server side.

 Transmission Protocol:
 This is the transmission protocol which will be used for the communication between the client and the server.